veeYceeY/AUK-V/README.md

 # AUK-V

-    AUK-V is a RISC-V 32 bit in in order processor with 5 stage pipeline  which supports RV32I base instruction set There is no branch prediction implemented (Will create another version with branch prediction)
+    AUK-V is a RISC-V 32 bit machine for fpgas.
+It can Execute RV32I instructions

 ## Requirements for running simulation